 On April 8, 2021, Reuters reported that Impossible Foods was preparing for a public listing “in the next 12 months”, through an IPO or SPAC, that would see the Company valued at $10 billion or more.

-That would suggest a planned listing by April 2022.
-That schedule now seems unlikely: no formal plans have been announced and no S-1 has been filed.
+As of today, no formal plans have been announced, and no S-1 has been filed.
 The Company may have elected to delay the listing due to overall uncertainty in the markets.

 At this point, there is no clear indication of when the Impossible Foods listing will take place.
 Most observers suggest that the Company prefers an IPO listing to a SPAC merger, to avoid diluting current shareholdings.
 The public listing move is expected when the Company believes market conditions are receptive.